pyros-dev/Pitch/PITCHME.md

 @ul[spaced]
 - You depend on the surrounding network infrastructure.
-- But this let IT/Network people do what they do best.
+- But this lets IT/Network people do what they do best.
 @ulend